 If you prefer a powdery texture, you can grind the spices in a coffee grinder, spice grinder, food processor, powerful blender, or even mash with a mortar and pestle.

 Store jerk seasoning in an airtight container in a cool, dry place.

 This seasoning is a flavorful blend of spices that can take your dishes from ordinary to extraordinary.
 Here are some ways you can use it to make a delicious dish:

 - Chicken – This spice mix makes the best jerk chicken seasoning!
 Simply replace the spices in roasted chicken and vegetables, Mediterranean grilled chicken kabobs, quick and easy air fryer chicken wings, or juicy baked chicken breast with this blend.

-- Fish – This Jamaican jerk spice mix adds a kick to grilled salmon, but it’s just as good with pan seared halibut, or baked cod.
+- Fish – This Jamaican jerk spice mix adds a kick to grilled salmon, but it’s just as good with a halibut recipe, or baked cod recipe.
 For a more intense flavor, you can marinate your fish in the seasoning (with oil and lime juice) before cooking.

 - Vegetables – Try it on oven roasted potatoes, replace the garlicky flavor in roasted broccoli, make a Caribbean vegetable stir fry, or add it to roasted cauliflower.

 - Soups and Stews – Add this mix to hamburger soup (for a Jamaican burger soup), vegetable soup, or even pork stew.